FooBarShebang/math_extra_lib/Documentation/References/UD003_vectors_matrices_reference.md

 Martrix2 = Square1 * Matrix1 #result is a matrix of size 3(W) x 2(H)
 ```

 Matrix classes are designed to be *immutable* and *atomic* objects, and not a specialized sequence.
-Therefore, neither *iteration* (as `for element in vector`) nor *contains check* (as `if element in vector`) are supported; also the values of the elements can not be changed after instantiation.
+Therefore, neither *iteration* (as `for element in matrix`) nor *contains check* (as `if element in matrix`) are supported; also the values of the elements can not be changed after instantiation.
 However, the value if any stored element can be read-out (accessed) using the double index notation (starting from index 0), as `Matrix1[1, 1]` in the example above results in the value of 4.
 Slice notation is not supported, nor the standard single index notation; instead the classes provide methods to access a single row or column as instances of the respective vector classes.
 Also, all stored elements can be read-accessed at once via the read-only property *Data*, which returns a list of lists containg the copies of the matrix' elements values, and always in the column-first order.

 The both matrix classes support transposition method, which returns a new instance of the same class.
+Basically, this method simply wraps the class instantiation method into which the stored data content (elements) of the current instance is passed, which is stored internally always in the column-first order, with the explicit switch (keyword argument) *isColumnFirst* = **False**.
+Thus, an N x M matrix transposed is an M x N matrix, with all columns becoming rows and vice versa, whilst preserving the oder, i.e. $\mathbf{A} \; \rightarrow \; \mathbf{B} = \mathbf{A}^T\; : b_{j,i} = a_{i,j} \; \forall \; 1 \leq i \leq N, \; 1 \leq j \leq M$.
+In the case of a square matrix the transposition can be visialized as a rotation (flipping) along the main diagonal.

 The **SquareMatrix** class also implements a number of additional methods: